We’ve worked with many customers to design and build their dream home -- one that meets all their needs while staying

 2. Traditional Mortgage

-Upon completion of construction, the construction loan is converted to a typical amortized mortgage that you pay principal and interest on.
+Upon completion of construction, the construction loan is converted to a typical amortized mortgage (permanent financing).
+You'll pay principal and interest through the duration of the loan.

 Where Can I Get a Construction Loan?

 Not all major banks offer construction loans.
 Many of our customers who have secured a construction loan through a bank are using local or regional institutions.

 Banks that do offer construction loans usually only include up to four draws into their packages, putting a financial strain on the customer.

 Don’t be afraid to ask a lot of questions and request references from your local dealer -- there’s no shame in doing your due diligence to make sure you’re getting a loan you can live with.